trickerer01/Ruxx/README.md

 #### Filters
 - *Videos* - some websites serve videos in multiple formats, here you can select a prefered one. **Redundant since 01.05.2021 (RX internal changes)**.
 You may also exclude videos altogether
 - *Images* - some websites serve images in multiple resolutions / quilities (full, preview), which you can choose from.
 Just like with the videos, you can also filter all the images out
 - *Threading* - the number of threads to use for downloading.
 This also somewhat increases the number of scan threads.
 More threads means speed, less threads means less network hiccups.
-Actually even max threads is no problem in most cases
+Max threads is not a problem in most cases, but you must always remember that nobody likes reckless hammering of their services/APIs
 - *Order* - the download queue is sorted by ID which directly correlates with upload time. `Oldest first` means ascending order.
 If you really care
 - *Search limits*
   - *Date min / max* - applied to initial search results, format: `dd-mm-yyyy`, ignored if set to default (min: `01-01-1970`, max: `<today>`).
 Enter some gibberish to reset do default